-- Lower Assumed Investment Return (5.35%) – The first column demonstrates the impact using a lower investment return assumption of 5.35% would have on employer contributions
+- Lower Future Annual Returns (5.00%) – The first column demonstrates the impact using a lower investment return assumption of 5.00% would have on employer contributions

-- Lower Assumed Investment Return (6.35%) – The second column demonstrates the impact using a lower investment return assumption of 5.35% would have on employer contributions
+- Lower Future Annual Returns (6.00%) – The second column demonstrates the impact using a lower investment return assumption of 6.00% would have on employer contributions

-- Current Assumptions – The third column shown the assumptions currently used in the 2020 AAV, allowing for easy comparison
+- Valuation Assumptions – The third column shown the 7.00% assumption used in the 2021 AAV, allowing for easy comparison

-The 2020 report also includes six-year projections of the plan’s funded ratio and computed employer contributions and graphs for each of the above scenarios.
+The 2021 report also includes six-year projections of your plan’s funded ratio and computed employer contributions and graphs for each of the above scenarios.
 All three projections take into account the past investment losses that will continue to affect the actuarial rate of return in the short term.

 Table 1 provides information regarding your employer contributions.
 The table shows contribution details, including the Normal Cost and any unfunded accrued liability for each division.
-Required contributions are shown as both a percentage of payroll as well as an estimated monthly dollar amount for open divisions, based on your municipality’s payroll as of December 31, 2020.
+Required contributions are shown as both a percentage of payroll as well as an estimated monthly dollar amount for open divisions, based on your municipality’s payroll as of December 31, 2021.
+If a division is open, both percentages and dollars will display.
 Closed divisions will show only employer contributions as a dollar amount only.